gregorycat/myBGG/README.md

 # myBGG

-The game of this project is to purpose an interface that consume the BGG API to list the owned Board Game.
+The goal of this project is to purpose an interface that consume the BGG API to list the owned Board Game.